Employment Opportunities

 Executive Director

 Kevin joined MALT in July 2025 after over 25 years of leadership in conservation, sustainable development, and community engagement.
-A seasoned diplomat and development practitioner, Kevin’s work has taken him across 21 countries, from South America to Sub-Saharan Africa and the Middle East, including a recent assignment in Peru where served as the Director of the USAID Amazon Regional Environment Program, leading U.S. efforts to protect ecosystems and support communities to empower their conservation stewardship in places like the Amazon Rainforest.
+A senior executive, seasoned project manager, and former U.S. diplomat with USAID, Kevin’s work has taken him across 21 countries, from South America to Sub-Saharan Africa and the Middle East.
+In Kevin’s last assignment in Peru, he served as the Director of U.S. Embassy Lima’ s Amazon Regional Environment Program, leading U.S. government efforts to protect ecosystems and support communities to empower their conservation stewardship across the Amazon Rainforest in eight countries.

-Prior to his career as a Commissioned Foreign Service Officer, Kevin worked throughout Latin America—managing construction projects in Costa Rica, supporting volunteer teams for a U.S. nonprofit in the Dominican Republic, and serving as a Peace Corps Volunteer in Paraguay.
+Prior to his career as a Commissioned Foreign Service Officer, Kevin worked throughout Latin America—managing construction projects in Costa Rica, supporting volunteer teams for a U.S. nonprofit in the Dominican Republic, and serving as a Peace Corps Volunteer in Paraguay, working with farmers and rural communities.
 He is fluent in French and Spanish and holds a Master’s in International Business from the University of Florida.
-He brings a strong passion for environmental education, youth development, and connecting people to the land.
-Originally from Buffalo, NY, he and his family decided to make Vermont their home in 2020.
+He brings a strong passion for community-led conservation, developing catalytic partnerships, and connecting people to the land.
+Originally from Buffalo, NY, he and his family first decided to make Vermont their home in 2020.
 Contact kevin@maltvt.org.

 liam hickey